De Havilland Mosquito Mk IV

 By 13th June 1939, when Steere was promoted to Flight Sergeant, the reversion to the basic trade plan had been dropped, probably in view of the strong likelihood of war.
 At the beginning of the war, Harry served with No.19 Squadron based at Duxford, a unit that would soon fly on the brand new Spitfire.

 The Spitfire Mark I K9789 is the fourth Spitfire built and the first to be delivered to a Squadron in August 1938.
 At that time, flight tests were performed on the first Squadron to receive a new type of aircraft - No.19 Squadron - and the K9789 was selected for a series of flights up to 500 hours in order to establish a maintenance schedule that took into account the normal wear and tear due to these flight hours.
 Only a few pilots from No.19 Squadron were allowed to perform these tests, Harry Steere was one of them.
-On May 11, 1940 Steere shared in the destruction of a Ju 88, the squadron's first victory.
-Over Dunkirk on the 26th, he destroyed a Ju 87, on the 27th, shared a Do 17 probably destroyed, on the 28th he destroyed a Me 109 and on June 1st, he probably destroyed a Do 17 and shared a Me109 (probably destroyed).
+On May 11, 1940 Steere shared (with F/Lt D.G.
+Clouston and F/O. G.W.
+Petre) in the probable destruction of a Ju 88, the squadron's first victory.
+Over Dunkirk on the 26th, he destroyed a Ju 87.
+On the 27th, shared a Do 215 probably destroyed off the French coast ; on the 28th he destroyed a Me 109 over Dunkirk and on June 1st, he destroyed a Do 215 and shared a Me109 (probably destroyed).
 He was awarded the DFM (gazetted 25th June 1940) [1].
-On August 19, Steere shared a Me 110 probably destroyed, on September 9, he claimed a Me 110 probably destroyed, on the 15th a Do 17 and a Me109 (destroyed), on the 18th he shared a He 111 and a Ju 88 (destroyed), on the 27th he destroyed a Me 109 and on November 28, he destroyed another Me 109.
+On August 19, Steere shared a Me 110 probably destroyed, on September 9, he claimed a Me 110 probably destroyed.
+On the 15th, he shot down a Do 17 above London and a Me 109 south of Londin.
+On the 18th he shared a He 111 and a Ju 88 (destroyed), on the 27th he destroyed a Me 109 near Deal, in the Kent county, and on November 28, he destroyed another Me 109 east of Ramsgate.
+Harry Steere had 6 confirmed kills, 1 probable kill, 3 shared kills and 2 shared probable kills, for a total of 13 kills ; he therefore had the ace status (minimum 5 confirmed kills).

 A group of pilots of No. 19 Squadron discuss a recent sortie by Manor Farm at Fowlmere, September 1940.